ORION: Vision-based Manipulation from Single Human Video with Open-World Object Graphs

 Prepare-breakfast

-Here we show all the videos of human demonstrations.
+Here we show all the videos of RGB-D human demonstrations.
 All the videos are taken using an iPad that is statically placed on the table.

 Real Robot Rollouts